ropensci-archive/travis/README.md

 ## Permissions

-The package is linked to the "rtravis" application, and will request GitHub permissions to carry out its actions.
+The package is linked to the ["rtravis" application](https://github.com/settings/connections/applications/a8495eadc51e6c64d598), and will request GitHub permissions to carry out its actions.
+We try hard to minimize the scope of the permissions we request, but this may lead to multiple authentication requests.
 Revoking these permissions also invalidates any SSH keys created by this package.

-## Function examples
+## Examples

 1. Create a repository on GitHub (if it's not there yet)